 If they are spoken about, they can become ways in which we accuse others.
 It is the other’s fault.
 It is easier to point the finger at others than face our own invisible wound.

-This invisible luggage tends to create the new reality in the new country, and somehow it shapes the new environment.
+This invisible luggage tends to create a new reality in the new country, and somehow it shapes the new environment.
 Some may feel that the only thing they changed is their geographical place on the map, or the language, or the system of rules to follow in the working world.
 Otherwise, the experiences they run from stay the same.
 The histories repeat themselves even thousands of miles away from the country of origin, in another language, and with other people.

 To avoid this, some groups stick together.
-Usually these are people who did not learn nor they can speak the language of the new country that well.
+Usually, these are people who did not learn nor they can speak the language of the new country that well.
 It is easier that way.
 To gather and be together, to create a similar environment with the one experienced in the country of origin, makes the adjustment to a new country much easier.
 Here, at safety, old values keep on living longer.
 People do not entirely disregard the values in their new country but they keep judging and comparing themselves using the values they had in the country of origin.

 Have you ever thought about your invisible luggage that you carried from your country of origin to the adoptive one?
 Is it easy to find it within yourself?
 I know it wasn’t easy to find mine.